-PEEK is a high-temperature-resistant semi It is well suited to welding and extremely crystalline thermoplastic.
+PEEK is a high-temperature-resistant semi crystalline thermoplastic.
 It is resistant to practically all organic and inorganic chemicals, possesses high resistance to gamma radiation and also has high mechanical strength.

 Components consisting of PEEK are used in the chemicals industry, the oil and gas industry, the pharmaceuticals industry and in the medical-device and foodstuffs industry.